COVID-19 Operations and Learning Plan

 Wiseburn must follow all directives from the Los Angeles County Department of Public Health and the state of California.

-Since September 2020, the District has had a total of 11 COVID-19 cases of individuals who have physically been on school grounds, but the District has not had an outbreak on our campuses (meaning, on-site transmission has not occurred).
+Since September 2020, the District has had a total of 13 COVID-19 cases of individuals who have physically been on school grounds.

 Our mission is always to provide a safe, orderly environment focused on the academic, social, and physical needs of the whole child while emphasizing community participation — no matter our current operating conditions.

-Until the pandemic is no longer a threat to the health and safety of our community, Wiseburn will operate in either a distance learning or hybrid model of instruction.
+Until the pandemic is no longer a threat to the health and safety of our community, Wiseburn will operate in both a distance learning and hybrid model of instruction.

 Health and Safety